Mehdi-Hp/claude-emotion/README.md

 ## License

-MIT License - see [LICENSE](LICENSE) for details.
+WTFPL (Do What The Fuck You Want To Public License) - see [LICENSE-WTFPL](LICENSE-WTFPL) for details.

+TL;DR: Do whatever you want with this code. 🎉

 ## Author

-Created by [Mehdi Hoseini](https://github.com/mehdi-hoseini) with assistance from Claude.
+Created by [Mehdi Hoseini](https://github.com/Mehdi-Hp) with assistance from Claude.

 ---